streamlit/docs/content/reference-guides/theming.md

 ---
-title: Theming reference
+title: Theming
-category: Reference Guides
+slug: /reference-guides/theming
 ---

-# Theming reference
+# Theming

 In this guide, we provide examples of how Streamlit page elements are affected by the various theme config options.
 For a more high-level overview of